vinhdc10998/GRUD/README.md

 ## EXAMPLE USAGE

 ### Dataset
-In this repository, the example dataset which is used to train and evaluation is 1000 Genome Project (1KGP) phase3 integrated dataset for chromosome22.
+In this repository, the example dataset that is used to train and evaluate is the 1000 Genome Project (1KGP) phase 3 integrated dataset for chromosome22.

 Download: https://drive.google.com/drive/folders/17RIdXWoIKJsxjzfYmSmvW19kaQHxoafC?usp=sharing
 - Type of input data: